History of Bifröst University

-Bifröst University builds on a proud 100-year tradition of business and management education.
+The University builds on a 100-year tradition of business and management education.

-Today, Bifröst University is a leading educational institution in Iceland, with a strong commitment to its students and the community.
-Bifröst offers its students quality training in business, law, and the social sciences, and prepares them for positions of responsibility and leadership both in Iceland and abroad.
+Today, Bifröst University is a well-established higher education institution in Iceland, recognised for its emphasis on flexible learning, digital education and close student support.
+The university offers high-quality education in business, law and the social sciences, preparing students for positions of responsibility and leadership both in Iceland and internationally.

 Headmasters and rectors since the founding of the University